 Floodplain Requirements

 The floodplain of the Bassett Creek trunk system is that area lying below the 1% ( 100–year) flood elevations as shown in the most recent version of Table 2-9 of the Watershed Management Plan, or as subsequently revised due to channel improvement, storage site development, revisions to reflect the current BCWMC-adopted floodplain elevations, or requirements established by appropriate state or federal governmental agencies.
-The BCWMC adopted the following policies regarding floodplain regulation within the Bassett Creek watershed (see policies in the most recent version of the Watershed Management Plan):
+The BCWMC adopted the following policies, requirements and performance standards regarding floodplain regulation within the Bassett Creek watershed (see the most recent version of the Watershed Management Plan):

 Minimum building elevations (lowest floor) of new and redeveloped structures, including parking garages/ramps that are underground or otherwise connected to the building, must be at least 2.0 feet above the 100-year flood level.
 Disconnected parking garages/ramps must be at or above the 100-year flood level.